 What methods of access are allowed?

-Any permanent resident of a resident zone community, resident of the Park, or holder of a 13.44 permit may use an off-road vehicle (ORV), including an all-terrain vehicle (ATV), for subsistence access within the Park and Preserve providing resource damage does not occur.
+Local rural residents eligible to engage in Federal subsistence in Wrangell-St. Elias National Park and Preserve may use an off-road vehicle (ORV), including an all-terrain vehicle (ATV), for subsistence access within the Park and Preserve providing resource damage does not occur.
 A permit is not required, but is recommended.
-To minimize resource damage, it is recommended that ORV users travel on established trails and dry river beds.
+To minimize resource damage, it is recommended that subsistence ORV users travel on established trails and dry river beds.

-Recreational visitors including sport hunters may only use ORVs on established trails, must travel outside of designated Wilderness and must obtain an ORV/ATV permit.
+Recreational Off-Road Vehicle (ORV) Use including sport hunters may only use ORVs on trails designated for recreational ORV use, must travel outside of designated Wilderness, and must obtain an ORV/ATV permit.
 Trail maps and permits are available at the Slana Ranger Station and the Visitor Center in Copper Center.

 Airplanes may NOT be used for access to the National Park for subsistence purposes but may be utilized in the National Preserve.
 In addition to not landing in the Park, subsistence users may not land outside the Park in order to walk into or otherwise enter the Park for subsistence activities.

 Residents of Yakutat may request a permit under an exception in ANILCA to access the Malaspina Forelands using aircraft for subsistence purposes.
 Contact the Subsistence Coordinator for information by email at email@example.com or phone (907) 822-7236.

 Snowmachines, Motorboats and Other Means of Surface Transportation.